Imperial German plans for the invasion of the United States

 The Imperial German Navy, under Grand Admiral Alfred von Tirpitz, expanded greatly from 1898 to 1906 in order to challenge the British Royal Navy.
-It never was large enough to carry out any plans against the US, and there is no indication that they were ever seriously considered.
+It never was large enough to carry out any plans against the U.S., and there is no indication that they were ever seriously considered.
 The German Army, under Field Marshal Alfred von Schlieffen, assigned at least 100,000 troops in the invasion, was certain that the proposal would end in defeat.
 The plans were permanently shelved in 1906 and did not become fully public until 1970 when they were discovered in the German military archive in Freiburg (an additional "rediscovery" occurred in 2002).

-The general staffs of all major powers make hypothetical war plans.
-The main objective is to estimate the amount of resources necessary to carry them out so that if the crisis ever emerged, precious time would not be wasted in developing them.
-Since all nations do it routinely, there is no sense that the plans developed by junior officers had any impact on national decision-making.
-Most of the plans never leave the War Department.
+The general staffs of all major powers made hypothetical war plans.
+The main objective of them was to estimate the amount of resources necessary to carry them out so that if the crisis ever emerged, precious time would not be wasted in developing them.
+Since all nations did it routinely, there is no sense that the plans developed by junior officers had any impact on national decision-making.
+Most of the plans never left the War Department.